witherhoard99/Fate/README.md

 ### Platforms
 * Linux with GCC + ninja: Tested extensively
-* Windows with MinGW: Assimp requires source code to be modified, works otherwise
+* Windows with MinGW: Assimp requires source code to be modified (use the assimp library in Dependencies), works otherwise
-  * TODO: CHECK THIS
 * Windows with Visual Studio: Not tested, but should work